Disclosure: We may earn money or products from the companies mentioned in this post.

 Last year, my daughter got her first Holland Lop Pet Bunny.
 Part of the deal was that she had to help pay for her rabbit.
 Now with some skin in the game, she wanted to know how much a Holland Lop was going to cost, so we did all the research and decided to share it with you.

 The average cost for a pet Holland Lop rabbit is $40, though they can range in price from $20 to $400 or more.
-A Holland Lops price can vary based upon pedigree, linage, and completed medical procedures such as fertility alternations and vaccinations.
+A Holland Lops price can vary based upon pedigree, linage, and completed medical procedures such as fertility alternation.